Payments 101 - What is Friendly Fraud?

 Is it always so unfriendly?

-Nevertheless, there are occasions where customers involve themselves in it by accident.
+However, most of the time customers involve themselves in it by accident.
 One instance of this so-called “benign friendly fraud” involves parents mistakenly requesting chargebacks for purchases their children made without their knowledge.
 (For more information on this, please refer to this article: The Many Faces of Friendly Fraud.)

 Another example is when a customer accidentally mistakes a genuine purchase for a fraudulent one, requesting a chargeback because they don’t recognize a transaction or the supplied merchant details on a bank statement, or in some cases because they simply forgot about a purchase.